Vidushika0819/online-eshopping-store/README.md

 A simple Java Web Application built using JSP, Servlets, MVC, and MySQL.
 This project includes User Login and Product Management (CRUD) using JDBC.

-This is a student project demonstrating basic Java web development, servlet handling, and database operations.
+This is a student project demonstrating basic Java web development, MVC, and database handling.

 ✅ Features
 🔐 1.
 User Authentication

-User login form
+Login form

-Authentication using MySQL
+Authentication with MySQL

 Session handling